linode/docs/docs/applications/containers/nodejs-node-js-web-server-docker-container.md

         sudo usermod -aG docker example_user

 ##Download the Docker Node.js Server Image
 The Docker Hub user page for Linode can be accessed [here](https://hub.docker.com/u/linode/).
-Select the **nodejs-server** image for configuration information.
+Select the **server-node-js** image for configuration information.

 {: .note}
 >
->Docker containers made for one operating system can be used on servers running a different OS.
+>Docker images made for one operating system can be used on servers running a different OS.
+The **server-node-js** Ubuntu 14.04 image was tested on Debian 7, Ubuntu 14.04, Centos 7, and Fedora 21.
+On Centos and Fedora after Docker installation, run the `sudo service docker start` command.

-1. Search for **linode** user images:
+1. Search for **linode** images:

         sudo docker search linode

-2. Download the **linode/nodejs-server** image:
+2. Download the **linode/server-node-js** image:

         sudo docker pull linode/server-node-js

-##Run a Docker Container, Node.js, and the Web Server
+##Run the Docker Container, Node.js, and the Web Server

-{: .note}
->
->When an image downloads, there are no image containers running.
+When an image downloads, there are no image containers running.

 1. Run, create, or turn on a new container.
 Forward the Linode's port 80 to port 3000 of the container: